stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ## Overview

-In this chapter we will replace the hard-coded triangle data in the shader with a _vertex buffer_ (also known as a _vertex buffer object_ or VBO).
+In this chapter the hard-coded triangle data in the shader is replaced with a _vertex buffer_ (also known as a _vertex buffer object_ or VBO).

-We will then transfer the vertex data to a _device local_ buffer (i.e. memory on the GPU) for optimal performance.
+The vertex data will then be transferred to a _device local_ buffer (i.e. memory on the GPU) for optimal performance.

 This process involves the following steps: